topStrip1

 Yes.
 All of our therapists are able to provide the best online substance abuse therapy and drug therapy near me services to our clients.

-Booking a session with us is easy and flexible, with several options.
-You can call our office, and a team member can book you with the best fit-in therapist.
-We'll review insurance information and a few simple policies and email you a confirmation of your session date and time, whether in-person or virtual.
-Or you can select your ideal drug and alcohol therapist from our website, select a session time that works for you, and we'll contact you to confirm your appointment details.
+Scheduling a session with us is convenient and adaptable, offering multiple options.
+You can reach out to our office directly, and one of our team members will assist you in booking with the most suitable drug and alcohol therapist.
+We'll go over your insurance details and some basic policies, then send you a confirmation email with your session date and time, whether it's in-person or virtual.
+Alternatively, you can browse our website to choose your preferred therapist, select a session time that fits your schedule, and we'll follow up with you to confirm all appointment details.

 We have a flexible substance abuse therapy cancellation policy.
 Call our office or contact your counselor 24 hours or more before your session time to cancel or reschedule an in-person or virtual therapy appointment.